-Pear chutney is tangy and sweet and pairs beautifully with cheese, as well as spicy foods including (but not limited to) East Indian-style dishes.
-Puree a spoonful of pear chutney in a food processor with room temperature cream cheese and a dash of milk for an unusual spread that is great on bagels or toast.
+This pear chutney is tangy and sweet and pairs beautifully with cheese, as well as spicy foods including (but not limited to) East Indian-style dishes.
+You can even turn it into an unusual spread for bagels or toast—puree a spoonful of pear chutney in a food processor with room temperature cream cheese and a dash of milk.

 - 1 1/4 cups light brown sugar

 - 1 lemon (seeded and finely chopped or slivered; discard the seeds but include the peel)

 - 1/4 cup fresh ginger root (peeled and finely chopped)